 About the course Ask us a question about this course

 This course will train you in the application of advanced facial and body treatments and providing advice on skin care and developing treatment plans.
 You will further develop your skills as a Beauty Therapist and meet and exceed your clients needs and expectations.

 Subjects include applying make-up, covering skin conditions, providing body treatments, making the work place safe and aromatherapy massage.

 Central's beauty therapy courses will teach you how to accentuate the natural features of your client and make them feel good about themselves, both inside and out.
 By studying at Central you'll be exposing yourself to experienced beauty therapy lecturers and new, state of the art facilities which includes a real beauty salon.

 View our brochure to see the career pathways for our beauty therapy courses.

 Job prospects in this industry are generally positive with a high number of salons and day spas spread throughout metropolitan areas.
 Central will give you the beauty therapy skills to get ahead of the rest and become an beauty therapy employee or start your own business.

-Your Certificate IV in Beauty Services prepares you for roles such as:
+Your Certificate III in Beauty Services prepares you for roles such as:

 - Retail Cosmetic Manager